 Concrete Homes: Safe in High Winds

 Debris driven by high winds presents the greatest hazard to homeowners and their homes during tornadoes and hurricanes.
 Recent laboratory testing at the Wind Engineering Research Center, Texas Tech University, compared the impact resistance of residential concrete wall construction to conventionally framed walls.
 The frame walls failed to stop the penetration of airborne hazards.
-The concrete walls successfully demonstrated the strength and mass to resist the impact of wind-driven debris.
+Whereas the concrete walls successfully demonstrated the strength and mass to resist the impact of wind-driven debris.

 The strength and durability of concrete walls formed with ICFs offer unmatched high-wind resistance which means better protection from severe weather.
-Unlike wood frame buildings, concrete structures have been proven to withstand unnaturally strong winds and major damage from debris.
+Unlike wood frame buildings, concrete structures are proven to withstand unnaturally strong winds and major damage from debris.
 This greater measure of built-in safety makes ICF construction the quality choice for your new home, safe room, or commercial building.

 Missile Test: Wood-Framed Walls vs. Concrete Walls

-Various wall types were subjected to the impact of a 2” x 4” wood stud traveling at up to 100 mph.
+Three wall types were subjected to the impact of a 2” x 4” wood stud traveling at up to 100 mph.
 This is equivalent to the weight and speed of debris generated during a tornado with 250 miles per hour winds.
 This testing covers the maximum wind speed generated in 99% of the tornadoes occurring in the United States.
 Wind speeds are less than 150 miles per hour in 90% of tornadoes.

 Four walls, three different wall types were constructed to act as the test subjects.
-Each type being representative of the type of construction now used to build frame homes and concrete homes in the U.S.
+Each type is representative of the type of construction now used to build frame homes and concrete homes in the U.S.